 The regional plan lays out the envisaged long-term development of the region (20 - 30 years).
 The regional plan is implemented by means of the regional strategic programme and the regional land use plan.

-By laying out a long-term (10 - 20 years) framework and guidelines for regional land use the regional land use plan provides a basis for achieving the regional objectives.
-The regional land use plan is closely connected with the regional strategic programme because the development measures laid out in the programme may require regional land use planning.
-At the same time, the regional land use plan may also be implemented through the regional strategic programme.
+The regional land use plan will create long-term (10-20 years) land use prerequisites and guidelines for achieving the county’s target state.
+The regional land use plan is linked to the regional strategic programme because the development measures defined in the regional strategic programme may require land use planning.
+On the other hand, the regional land use plan can be implemented with the measures of the regional strategic programme.